Book 8

 A) Answer these questions:

-1. Why did Beryl want to buy Dave a new shirt?
+2. Why did she decide to buy him a new shirt?

-4. What did Beryl say about the sleeves?
+5. What problem did Dave notice about the sleeves?

 B) Which words in the story mean the opposite of: